Entropic Communications

 Entropic Communications is a provider of semiconductor products for the connected home.
-Founded in 2001, the company is headquartered in San Diego, California, USA, and maintains offices worldwide.
+Founded in 2001, the company is headquartered in San Diego, California, US, and maintains offices worldwide.
 The fabless semiconductor company invented the MoCA® (Multimedia over Coax Alliance) home networking technology, creating Direct Broadcast Satellite (DBS) Outdoor Unit (ODU) single-wire technology, and developing the industry's first ARM® processor and OpenGL graphics Set-top box (STB), System-on-a-Chip (SoC).
 Entropic completed its initial public offering on December 7, 2007, listing on the NASDAQ exchange under the ticker symbol ENTR.

 Entropic was acquired by MaxLinear for a total consideration of $287 million on February 3, 2015.

 Products

 Entropic is a semiconductor company in the connected home market and makes Integrated Circuit (IC) technology and platform software: